 But what about quality?
 As often as the DevOps story gets told, the question of where QA activities fit in gets asked just as often.
 It makes sense — with development cycles moving faster than ever, how do you fit in QA, something that’s typically viewed as a bottleneck?

-However, as you dig deeper into what DevOps truly entails, you’ll find that it actually prioritizes quality and, when approached correctly, QA activities can even help speed time to market.
+As you dig deeper into what DevOps truly entails, you’ll find that it actually prioritizes quality and, when approached correctly, QA can help organizations both improve software quality and reduce time to market in a DevOps environment.

 Although it seems everyone today is on the DevOps bandwagon, the truth is there are several hurdles that teams must clear before they can operate in a true DevOps environment.
 Key among those hurdles are the following five challenges:

-How Prioritizing Quality Can Accelerate Speed to Market
+Solving for DevOps Problems: Prioritizing Quality and Accelerating Speed to Market

 Once you overcome the five challenges listed above, you’ll be well on your way to running a smooth DevOps environment in which testing occurs regularly.
 That said, you need to continue to stress the importance of quality on a regular basis.